atharaq/atharaq.github.io/topics-cs/lesson0.md

 1. What is an algorithm?
 2. How do we understand the "running time" of an algorithm?
 3. What is the difference between an algorithm and its various implementations?
+4. Suppose we have an algorithm to solve a problem.
+Does its efficiency depend on the hardware that we run on?
+Should it?